EricZimmerman/evtx/evtx/Maps/!!!!README.txt

 It is that simple!
 Be sure to surround things in double quotes and/or escape quotes as in the examples.
 When in doubt, test your map against real data!

+NOTE!
+The filenames for maps should be in the following format:

+Channel_EventID.map

+Where Channel is EXACTLY what is in the XML <Channel> element with any '/' characters replaced with an underscore.

+For example, for event Id '201' and channel 'Microsoft-Windows-TaskScheduler/Operational' the file should be named:

+Microsoft-Windows-TaskScheduler_Operational_201.map

 ---- START MAP HERE ----